kubeshop/botkube-docs/content/configuration/_index.md

 weight: 10
 ---

-BotKube backend allows you to specify the [resource configurations](/configuration/resource) and [communication settings](/configuration/communication).
-Check individual documents for more detailed explanation on how to provide those configurations.
+BotKube backend allows you to specify the [resource](/configuration/resource) and [communication](/configuration/communication) settings.
+Check the individual documents for more detailed explanation on how to provide those configurations.

 ### Updating the configuration at runtime